btbinhtran/towerjs-tutorial/release/book.md

 * **Text editor:** I recommend Sublime Text 2, an outstanding cross-platform text editor.
 Sublime Text is heavily influenced by TextMate, and in fact is compatible with most TextMate customizations, such as snippets and color schemes.
 TextMate, which is available only on OS X, is still a good choice if you use a Mac.)
 A second excellent choice is Vim, versions of which are available for all major platforms.
 Sublime Text can be obtained commercially, whereas Vim can be obtained at no cost.
 Sublime Text is much more accessible to beginners.
 * **Terminal:** On OS X, I recommend using the native Terminal app or iTerm.
 On Linux, the default terminal is fine.
 On Windows, you can develop Tower.js applications in a virtual machine running Linux.

-If you decide to use Sublime Text, you want to follow the setup instructions for Tower.js Tutorial Sublime Text. *Note:* Such configuration settings are fiddly and error-prone, so this step should only be attempted by advanced users.
+If you decide to use Sublime Text, you want to follow the setup instructions for [CoffeeScript Sublime Plugin](https://github.com/Xavura/CoffeeScript-Sublime-Plugin). *Note:* Such configuration settings are fiddly and error-prone, so this step should only be attempted by advanced users.

 #### Browsers